 - Hand towel- 1

-- Make ginger tea following the steps given above in the 1st way to use ginger for sinus infection.
+- Make ginger tea following the steps are given above in the 1st way to use ginger for a sinus infection.
 Don’t add honey though.

 - Dip the hand towel in the warm ginger tea and soak to absorb the tea.
 Now take it out and squeeze to drain off the excessive tea.